theheking/intro-to-python/practical_overview/4_Missing_Filled.md

 print(df1['weight'].mean())
 ```

-    33.063655030800824
-    33.063655030800824
+    71.09349593495935
+    71.09349593495936

 ## Writing Out Data to CSV

-Great, so you've filled out all your data but now you want to share it with your collaborators, to do that you can just write to a CSV as usual.
+Great, you've filled out all your data, but now you want to share it with your collaborators.
+To do that, you can just write to a CSV as usual.

 ```python
 # Write DataFrame to CSV
 df1.to_csv('surveys_complete.csv', index=False)
 ```

-## Recap
-What we've learned:

-What NaN values are, how they might be represented, and what this means for your work
-How to replace NaN values, if desired
-How to use to_csv to write manipulated data to a file.

-Adapted from Monash Data Science which was orginally adapted from the Data Carpentry - Python for Ecologists and Software Carpentry - Programming with Python (used under a CC-BY 4.0 license).